Vinayakbansalgithub/petClinicDemo/readme.md

 ## redis configuration
+Make sure redis is installed on your system, if not download via   `brew install redis` Once redis is installed start redis server by redis-cli to moniter if key values are saved moniter redis via `redis-cli monitor`

 Make sure you have spring-boot-starter-data-redis dependency added to your pom

+annotate controllers with `@CacheConfig(cacheNames = {"key"})`
+annotate repo/service with 	`@Cacheable(value = "key")`

 in application.properties file make sure you have `spring.cache.type=redis`